 Also, for me, the absolute most fun in educational publishing is having publishers ask me to write for them.
 I spent years in the cycle of write, submit, get rejected, revise, submit elsewhere, get rejected…rinse and repeat until someone finally says yes.
 I still do some writing that way, but I find it creatively draining.
 Now I can do that in small doses, while keeping busy on writing for the educational market – where editors come to me after I make first contact with them.

 So, how does that sound to you?
 Do you want to satisfy your curiosity and get paid for it?
 Do you want editors to come to you with assignments?
-Then maybe you’ll want to join us in August.
+Then maybe you’ll want to join us.

 In our Writing for the Educational Market workshop, you’ll find out the surprising breadth of the opportunities in that market.
 If you’ve thought of the educational market as all literacy programs and workbooks, then you’ve only seen a small bit of the vast marketplace.
 Educational publishing has opportunities for series fiction, short stories, lively nonfiction, historical fiction, even gritty teen fiction (especially if you can write something high interest at a lower reading level).
 One of my projects was a zombie story set on a space colony for a literacy program.